Dasarro/AI-Genetic-Algorithm/readme.md

 # PCB Autorouting - Genetic AI algorithm report

 The task was about using genetic AI algorithm in order to autoroute PCB in the best possible way, which means minimal path lengths, minimal number of segments and no intersections.
 Before establishing the best parameters to use in the program, we have to establish what some of GA (genetic algorithms) terms mean in our program:
-* **specimen/chromosome** – one solution, which is a PCB with all the paths connecting given points.
+* **specimen** – one solution, which is a PCB with all the paths connecting given points.
 * **population** – set of specimens, representing one generation
 * **gene** – a component of a chromosome.
 In our task, gene is represented as a single path of the PCB.
 Mutation will work on the gene level, making changes in segments inside of the path.